norashala/Social-Network-API/README.md

 - **POST /api/users/:userId/friends/:friendId**: Add a friend to a user’s friend list.
 - **DELETE /api/users/:userId/friends/:friendId**: Remove a friend from a user’s friend list.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create your feature branch: `git checkout -b feature/new-feature`.
-3. Commit your changes: `git commit -m 'Add new feature'`.
-4. Push to the branch: `git push origin feature/new-feature`.
-5. Submit a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.